 Here’s the video tutorial to guide you through this steps screen by screen.

-Keep an eye out on YouTube for our next Caylent API Tutorial: Setup SSH Access and Firewall Rules via Caylent API
+Watch the next Caylent API YouTube Tutorial here: Setup SSH Access and Firewall Rules via Caylent API

 Check out the next Caylent API Blog Tutorial now: Caylent Stack Deployment with SSH EC2 Access and Team Management